Applied Managerial Economics (Eco 693)

 Professor: Professor David L. Kelly (Dave).

-Office hours: Fridays ON ZOOM 11 am - 1 pm, IN PERSON 2-5 PM on the patio next to business school along the canal (Dave is almost always available to meet during business hours, but try to come during office hours if you can).
-You can login to virtual office hours via Blackboard.
+Office hours: In Person: 3-6 PM Tuesdays (Dave is almost always available to meet during business hours, but try to come during office hours if you can).

 Contacts: Dave can be contacted via phone (8x3725) or email (dkelly@miami.edu).